-To prepare competent, professional ophthalmic technicians ready to serve in Department of Defense optometry and ophthalmology clinics worldwide.GOAL ONE: Conduct a training program that produces highly motivated, qualified ophthalmic technicians who fulfill mission requirements and serve the entire DoD community.
+To provide the Department of Defense with competent ophthalmic technicians capable of serving worldwide.GOAL ONE: Conduct a training program that produces highly motivated, qualified ophthalmic technicians who fulfill mission requirements and serve the entire DoD community.

 GOAL TWO: Procure and maintain adequate manpower, equipment, funding, and facilities to support the training program.